paul-lavoine/instantSystem/README.md

 06/01/2021

-This project is based on MVVM pattern
+This project is based on MVVM+Coordinator pattern

 ## Tools version
 - OSx Catalina (10.15.7)
 - Xcode 12.3
+- Cocoapods 1.8.4
 - After effect 2020

-## Language
+## Languages
+- iPhone only
-- iOS
+- iOS 13+

 ## Target devices
 - Smartphone only